The Model Youth Coach…. ummmm…

 Along with that would be fond memories of hard work ethic, the pains of defeats, and yet the amazing glory of winning.
-In losing and winning were engrained lessons of humility appreciation, mixed with a good dose of determination, goal setting, and perseverance to achieve success.
+In losing and winning were engrained lessons of humility and appreciation, mixed with a good dose of determination, goal setting, and perseverance to achieve success.
 These lessons and memories should permeate into their very being, giving strength and encouragement to their character for later lessons in life.

 A coach at the early stages has to embody a passion for the game and the patience of Job to help young minds believe in themselves.
 Understand the directions conveyed while still realizing the journey is young but always believing the rewards will come.

-In my years of watching and coaching the younger ages, I noticed an essential trait being that of a canny ability for the youth coach to be able to relate professionally to parents, developing their trust and confidence, while also exuding youthful characteristics and energy that can connect to, and motivate, our young kids.
+In my years of watching and coaching the younger ages, I noticed an essential trait being that of a canny ability for the youth coach to be able to relate professionally to parents, developing their trust and confidence while also exuding youthful characteristics and energy that can connect to, and motivate, our young kids.

-Being more actively involved in youth soccer, parents are more engaged in activities and organizations… knowing their coach has a vision, the ability to teach the technical and tactical aspects of the game, and the ability to communicate to parents and kids alike is quite a responsibility, but also a gift that is not as necessary in older age groups where kids and coaches are more isolated together from the influences of parents.
+Being more actively involved in youth soccer, parents are more engaged in activities and organizations… knowing their coach has a vision, the ability to teach the technical and tactical aspects of the game, and the ability to communicate with parents and kids alike is quite a responsibility, but also a gift that is not as necessary in older age groups where kids and coaches are more isolated together from the influences of parents.

 Now that I’ve prefaced your request with my dialogue, lol, maybe now I can bullet what I feel are “Traits of a Model Youth Coach.”

 - Visionary – sees the best in the team and players and focuses on the season’s objectives.

 - Values, character, life, and goodness exemplify those characteristics on and off the field.